Changru416/Changru416.github.io/index.md

 In terms of treatment, hallucinations and delusions are obvious and require a small amount of drugs in combination with treatment; those with poor self-functions can undergo supportive psychotherapy; some of them have stronger self-functions and better tolerance can consider long-term psychoanalytic treatment.

 # Therapy
 According to current clinical studies, the most empirical and preferred intervention for borderline personality disorder is Dialectical Behaviour Therapy (referred to as DBT).
+Personal, collective, and telephone counseling, dialectical behavior therapy is usually based on teaching people how to regulate their emotions, endure pain, and improve relationships.

 Co-morbidities should also be considered clinically.
 Borderline personality disorders often appear simultaneously with the following clinical conditions:
 · Other personality disorders